Honey: An effective cough remedy?

 Drinking tea or warm lemon water mixed with honey is a time-honored way to soothe a sore throat.
 But honey alone may be an effective cough suppressant, too.

-In one study, children age 2 and older with upper respiratory tract infections were given up to 2 teaspoons (10 milliliters) of honey at bedtime.
+In one study, children ages 1 to 5 with upper respiratory tract infections were given up to 2 teaspoons (10 milliliters) of honey at bedtime.
 The honey seemed to reduce nighttime coughing and improve sleep.

 In fact, in the study, honey appeared to be as effective as a common cough suppressant ingredient, dextromethorphan, in typical over-the-counter doses.
 Since honey is low-cost and widely available, it might be worth a try.